Contributing to LLVM

 The LLVM project has migrated to GitHub Pull Requests as its review process.
 For more information about the workflow of using GitHub Pull Requests see our GitHub documentation.
 We still have an read-only LLVM’s Phabricator instance.

 To make sure the right people see your patch, please select suitable reviewers and add them to your patch when requesting a review.
-Suitable reviewers are the code owner (see CODE_OWNERS.txt) and other people doing work in the area your patch touches.
+Suitable reviewers are the maintainers (see Maintainers.rst) and other people doing work in the area your patch touches.
 Github will normally suggest some reviewers based on rules or people that have worked on the code before.
 If you are a new contributor, you will not be able to select reviewers in such a way, in which case you can still get the attention of potential reviewers by CC’ing them in a comment – just @name them.

 A reviewer may request changes or ask questions during the review.
 If you are uncertain on how to provide test cases, documentation, etc., feel free to ask for guidance during the review.
 Please address the feedback and re-post an updated version of your patch.
 This cycle continues until all requests and comments have been addressed and a reviewer accepts the patch with a Looks good to me or LGTM.
 Once that is done the change can be committed.
 If you do not have commit access, please let people know during the review and someone should commit it on your behalf.